BarbaraAngelesOrtiz/Thermal-Visualization-and-Water-In-Wetlands-Script-/README.md

 Since the fires began in December, more than 520,000 hectares (1.3 million acres) have burned, killing wildlife and livestock, decimating pasturelands, and destroying crops such as yerba mate and rice.
 [1] On February 7, 2022, Corrientes was declared a state of emergency and an agricultural disaster.

 Through the Sentinel Hub EO Browser tool, these 2 custom scripts are programmed, using satellite data from Landsat 8-9 OLI-TIRS Collection 2 Level 1 Data.
-Where through the fusion of data it is possible to observe in a single graph the temperature of the surface and the humidity of the wetlands.
-The aim is to prevent and be able to carry out the necessary tasks to minimize this natural disaster, whose protagonists are drought and the protection of wetlands.
+The fusions of data are the temperature of the surface and the humidity of the wetlands in a single graph.
+The aim is to prevent and be able to carry out the necessary tasks to minimize this natural disaster, whose protagonists which are perpetrated by and the protection of wetlands.

 The images acquired by the Operational Land Imager-2 (OLI-2) on Landsat 9 on February 16, 2022, show the scorched fields and heavy smoke from the multiple wildfires still burning near Iberá National Park.[1]